 .2 5G enabling technologies specified in Release 16 specifications can be applicable in maritime domain though they may need additional further work to provide more optimized performance and better user experience of maritime communication services over 5G system.

-.3 3GPP TS 21.916 specification provides the summary of Release 16 work items including MARCOM.
+.3 3GPP TR 21.916 "Release description; Release 16” provides the summary of Release 16 work items including MARCOM.

 5 Ongoing standardization works in 3GPP is continuing, with enhancements to follow Release 17.
-Due to the impact of COVID-19, Release 17 completion date is likely to be delayed.
+The Release 17 completion date is March 2022, which is later than originally planned due to the impact of COVID-19.

 Development of IMT